ethereum/ethereum-org-website/src/content/glossary/index.md

 ### sync committee {#sync-committee}

 A sync committee is a randomly selected group of [validators](#validator) that refresh every ~27 hours.
 Their purpose is to add their signatures to valid block headers.
-Sync committees allow [light clients](#light-client) to keep track of the head of the blockchain without having to access the entire validator set.
+Sync committees allow [light clients](#light-client) to keep track of the head of the blockchain without needing to access the entire validator set.

 ### szabo {#szabo}